MongoEngine/mongoengine/docs/guide/defining-documents.rst

 To create a specialised type of a :class:`~mongoengine.Document` you have defined, you may subclass it and add any extra fields or methods you may need.
-As this is new class is not a direct subclass of :class:`~mongoengine.Document`, it will not be stored in its own collection; it will use the same collection as its superclass uses.
+As this new class is not a direct subclass of :class:`~mongoengine.Document`, it will not be stored in its own collection; it will use the same collection as its superclass uses.
 This allows for more convenient and efficient retrieval of related documents -- all you need do is